-The Women's Press Club of Pittsburgh's current leadership stands on the shoulders of those who have led this professional organization for women during the last 127 years.
-Our leadership and members include print, radio, television and multimedia jounalists as well as public relations and communications professionals.
+The Women's Press Club of Pittsburgh's current leadership stands on the shoulders of those who have led this professional organization for women for more than 125 years.
+Our leadership and members include print, radio, television and multimedia journalists as well as communications and public relations professionals.
 To join, apply online here.

 2018-2020 Officers and Board Members

 Interim President: Stacey Federoff is a graduate assistant at Point Park University's Center for Media Innovation and immediate past president of the Women's Press Club, which she has been a member of since 2010.
 Previously, she worked as digital producer at the Pittsburgh Business Times, copy editor at the Beaver County Times and as a reporter with Trib Total Media in Greensburg.
 While earning a journalism degree magna cum laude from Penn State, she worked at The Daily Collegian and as an intern with The Chautauquan Daily.
-She earned a Rookie Reporter award in 2012 from the Pennsylvania Women's Press Association.
-A native of Sutersville, Pa., Federoff lives in the city's Regent Square neighborhood with her partner Dusty Williams.
+In 2012, she earned a Rookie Reporter award from the Pennsylvania Women's Press Association.
+A native of Sutersville, Pa., Federoff lives in Forest Hills with her partner Dusty Williams, and their cat Nova.
 In her spare time, she volunteers for West Newton Avenue of Flags, loves collecting records, rock climbing and Halloween.
 Ask ask about what it's like to work at ScareHouse when you send her a tweet to @BySFederoff.

 Secretary: Karen Carlin is a copy editor and paginator Pittsburgh Post-Gazette, a position she has held since 1997.
 Prior to joining the P-G in 1993, Karen worked for the Pittsburgh Press and PR Newswire and also did public relations for the American Red Cross.
 Karen is a Pittsburgh native, growing up in the North Hills and graduating from Richland (now Pine-Richland) High School.
 She earned her English writing degree at La Roche College, just north of Pittsburgh.
 Karen has been with WPC for the past 10 years and is also active on the board of the Press Club of Western Pennsylvania and its Golden Quill Awards journalism competition.
 She lives in Middlesex Township, Butler County, with her husband (and high school sweetheart), Ken, and their two cats, George and Oliver.